lenmorld/FoodAR/LIMITATIONS.md

    three.js does not provide a "Text Group" object thus, must render each 3d text object independently

+   [x] tried re-using position vars (pose, ori, etc)
+    NOPE!

-   also because each character is a special 3d object by itself and not like a cube that can be cloned easily
+   because each character is a special 3d object by itself and not like a cube that can be cloned easily

    see spawn-at-camera.html that is very fast because of 3d object cloning

+   [x] tried only hiding the spinner when all is rendered
+        (always show spinner while its rendering or doing whatever) NOPE!

+         entire browser freezes, and even gif. spinner stops spinning meaning browser is frozen, not just the 3d part